 This rectangular chamber can be quite dangerous for the poorly prepared.
 It is very easy to identify: the entrance is a sealed two-tile door, and there will be a handful of weak dancing weapons resting just outside of it.
 You'll find sleeping dancing weapons scattered throughout the place, with several clustered near the ends.
 If you're a character capable of stealthy stabbing, bring a source of invisibility and try to take them out that way; dancing weapons (as well as most deep elves) can't see invisible, so you'll be able to safely dispose of most of them.
 Noisy melee brutes should proceed cautiously, luring weapons back to previously explored areas one at a time and taking them out in relative safety.
 Casters should attempt the same if possible, though without haste it will be difficult for most casters to avoid getting assaulted in melee as they retreat.
 If possible, avoid dealing elemental damage, and don't even attempt Hexes; the weapons are largely resistant to elemental damage and have infinite magic resistance.
 They can most easily be taken out with Earth Magic or pure Conjurations spells.
 Weapons with the draining brand can inflict huge amounts of draining if allowed to live for long, while weapons of distortion can easily send a player hurtling into the Abyss, and the standard elemental branded weapons will make you regret forgetting your resistances; as such, it helps to come here with as wide a spectrum of resistances as you can muster.

 Always attempt to lure enemies out of the treasure vaults out one by one, and be ready to run (preferably while hasted) if too many elves notice you at once.
 Large scale Hexes can be useful for disabling large groups of elves, though most of the threatening varieties are likely to resist.
 Invisibility is also of limited use; the only dangerous ones which won't be able to see you are the archers and blademasters, though it also disables most lesser elves.
-The usually safe strategy of digging out a killhole and luring opponents in one at a time will not work well if any deep elf elementalists are nearby, as they will turn the walls around you into earth elementals.
+The usually safe strategy of using a wand of digging to dig out a killhole and luring opponents in one at a time will not work well if any deep elf elementalists are nearby, as they will turn the walls around you into earth elementals—although you can simply make a new killhole if your original gets blown open by them.

 - Round out your elemental resistances for at least fire and cold.
 Negative energy resistance will help out against the Bolts of Draining, though these are somewhat less common.